 A self-directed 401(k) is a great way to save for retirement.
-Unlike the typical 401(k) plan set up by your employer, a self-directed one allows for a much more diverse investment portfolio.
-A self-directed 401(k) also grants you more control over your investment decisions as well.
-In fact, because it is self-directed, you have total control over every aspect of your 401(k).
+Unlike the typical 401(k) plan set up by an employer, a self-directed one allows for a much more diverse investment portfolio.
+A self-directed 401(k) also grants you more control over your investment decisions.
+In fact, because it is self-directed, you have total control.
+This even includes the ability to make self-directed 401(k) loans to yourself.

 As a self-directed 401(k) owner, you are allowed to borrow from your account.
 This is not permitted in almost all other types of retirement accounts.
 The Internal Revenue Service (IRS) distinguishes between taking a loan from your self-directed 401(k) and requesting a distribution.
 Early distributions can cause your entire individual retirement account (IRA) to be disqualified and subject to penalties and taxes.
 This is not so with a self-directed 401(k) loan.
 If you need a personal loan, for anything, the self-directed 401(k) is your best bet.
 Let us look at the two most frequently asked questions about how this works below.